itsapola/CW-GPTs/README.md

 A governed ecosystem of specialized GPTs designed to support marketing strategy, execution, analysis, and operations across a healthcare technology organization.

 Status: Retired
 This portfolio case study documents the system architecture, governance model, and functional design of an internal GPT suite created during my tenure at CalmWave.

-Proprietary prompts, company knowledge files, internal data, and confidential outputs are not included.
+> This repository is a portfolio case study.
+It does not contain proprietary prompts, internal company data, private knowledge files, customer information, or live GPT configurations.

 Documentation